Open-EO/openeo-js-client/README.md

 ## Roadmap

-* The JS client only supports browsers with support for ECMAScript 2017 (ES8).
-This is a steep requirement and should be lowered by transpiling. [#18](https://github.com/Open-EO/openeo-js-client/issues/18)
 * There's no functionality to build process graphs.
 An easy-to-use process graph builder is envisioned to be implemented. [#19](https://github.com/Open-EO/openeo-js-client/issues/19)
 * See the [issue tracker](https://github.com/Open-EO/openeo-js-client/issues) for more information.